snovakovic/fast-sort/README.md

   // Sort users (array of objects) by firstName in descending order sort(users).desc(u => u.firstName);

-  // String shorthand can be used for root object properties sort(users).asc('firstName');

   // Sort users in ascending order by firstName and lastName sort(users).asc([
     u => u.firstName,